MartaLourido/dev-news-spring/README.md

 ### Topics
 We want to categorize our articles by topics.
 Each topic can be applied to zero or many articles and each article can have zero or many topics.

-Example JSON response when requesting an article should now be:
+Example JSON response when requesting an article:

 ```json
 {